sanyaade-teachings/thetaStudioReload/README.md

 The source code in the HyperReload repository is licensed under the Apache license.
 You are welcome to contribute to the project and use the source code with your own projects.

-See the folder "hyper/license" for full licensing information, including licenses for software used by HyperReload.
+See file LICENSE.md and folder "hyper/license" for full licensing information, including licenses for software used by HyperReload.

 ## Relation to the HyperReload software product